SwarmUS/HiveMind/README.md

 ### Configuration
 Different firmware settings can be configured at build time (for the STM32 target) or runtime (for the ROS target).

+#### Log level
+It's possible to change the log level, check how to configure the build depending on the platform.
+Here are the levels available:

+* Debug
+* Info
+* Warn
+* Error

 #### STM32 Target
 CMake variables can be used to override certain default firmware settings.
 | Variable  | Default value   |